See where small-scale green infrastructure is located throughout Austin.

 Grow Green offers numerous publications to help you design, install, and maintain an earth-wise landscape.

 Integrated Pest Management (IPM) is a common sense approach to managing pests.
 Landscapes are monitored regularly, problems properly identified, severity considered, control options evaluated; and then, selected least-toxic control(s) are implemented

 Find useful information to help you create an attractive earth-friendly landscape.
 Good planning and design will lead to a landscape that reflects the character of central Texas, conserves resources, and protects our environment.

-Opportunities await!
-Get helpful information to enhance your sustainable landscape services.
-Learn about urban landscaping challenges and techniques to address them from local business, non-profit and City of Austin professionals.
+Grow Green Landscape Professional training is designed to provide helpful information to enhance your sustainable landscape services.
+Attendees learn about urban landscaping challenges and techniques to address them from local business, non-profit and City of Austin professionals.